blu2442/wine-proton_hybrid/README.md

 ## Known limitations

-### ⚠ Unified WoW64 (Wine 10.6+)
+### ⚠ Unified binaries

-Wine 10.6+ builds using the unified WoW64 architecture (single `wine` binary, no real `wine64`) have a known crash under the Steam Runtime with games that have 32-bit launchers — even if the main game executable is 64-bit.
+Most Wine builds using the unified WoW64 architecture (single `wine` binary, no real `wine64`) have a known crash with games that have 32-bit processes, a 32bit launcher, use WoW64 etc. Even if the main game executable is 64-bit, it still crashes the game.
 The symptom is:

 ```
 wine: Unhandled page fault at address 00006FFFFFC0D8A7 (thread 0024), starting debugger...